d6lts/google_analytics/README.txt

 Installation
 ============
-* Copy the 'googleanalytics' module directory in to your Drupal sites/all/modules directory as usual.
+* Copy the 'google_analytics' module directory in to your Drupal 'modules' directory as usual.

 Usage